hupili/python-for-data-and-media-communication-gitbook/outline.md

 * Format of shell commands:
   * `<command-name> <arg1> <arg2>..` \(space separated arguments\)

+Challenge:

+1. Write a Python script to output "Good evening" in the Terminal.

 ## Week 2 - Use Python as a daily tool

 **Objective**: